openebs-archive/openebs-docs/docs/tsg_install.md

 Do following to verify this could be due to some misconfiguration in network component installation.

   1. Check your network related pods are running fine.
-  2. Check OpenEBS provisioner HTTPS requests are not reaching the apiserver
+  2. Check OpenEBS provisioner HTTPS requests are reaching on the apiserver
   3. Use latest version of network provider images.
   4. Try other netowrk components such as Calico,kube-router etc. if you are not using any of these ones.